 The student's academic advisor is the Director of the division to which they have been admitted.
-The Director, or their designee, outlines the overall requirements of the degree and draws up an initial course schedule.
+The Director, or their designee (e.g., Associate Director, etc.), outlines the overall requirements of the degree and draws up an initial course schedule.
 The Director or their Designee is responsible for approving the student's schedule each semester and signing all the necessary forms needed for registration.
 The Director or Designee meets with each student to ensure adequate progress in the program and completion of program requirements.